nengberg/ScreenshotSaaS/README.md

 ## Architecture

-The application consist of two backend services.
-API and Processor.
+The application consist of two backend services: API and Processor.

 The API is responsible for exposing API endpoints to the client.
-The API is communicating with the Processor via asynchronous messages (a simple implementation of RabbitMQ is the one used here).
+The API is communicating with the Processor via asynchronous messages (a simple implementation of RabbitMQ is used).

-The Processor will process incoming messages of type `GenerateScreenshotMessage` and sceen capture the URL in the message by communicating with a selenium hub.
+The Processor will process incoming messages of type `GenerateScreenshotMessage` and screen capture the URL in the message by communicating with a selenium hub.
 The screenshot is then persisted in a MongoDB instance.

-If you run the application via docker you will have access to Mongo Express to view the data in the database via `http://localhost:8080`.
+If you run the application via docker you will have access to Mongo Express to view the data in the database at `http://localhost:8080`.
 The name of the database is `Screenshots_dkr`.

 ### Scaling

-This architecture allows the application to be scaled horizontally.
-The heavy lifting is done in the Processor.
-That service could easily be scaled to handle heavy loads of messages.
+This architecture allows the application to be scaled horizontally to support high load.
+The heavy lifting will be handled by the Processor.
+This service could easily be scaled to handle many messages.
 In the docker example the screenshot processing is done using [Selenium-Grid](https://www.seleniumhq.org/docs/07_selenium_grid.jsp).
 With this setup you can run screenshot processing in parallel using multiple nodes.

 To try this out you can start the services using the following docker-compose command

     docker-compose -f .\docker-compose.infrastructure.yml -f .\docker-compose.yml up --scale screenshot-processor=3 --scale firefoxnode=3

 This will create three instances of `screenshot-processor` and three instances of `firefoxnode`.
-Just to show you that the application still works and that the work will be distributed among those.
+The work  will be distributed among those nodes.

 #### Things to consider

 With this setup only one instance of MongoDB is used.
 To make sure that this won't be the bottleneck replicas can be used.
-If hosted in Azure or AWS their blob storages should be used.
+If hosted in Azure or AWS their blob storages can be used.

 No load balancer is used in this example application for simplicity.
 In a real world scenario nginx or any other good load balancer should be used to handle load properly.

-The message queue implementation of RabbitMQ is a bit simplified, just to decouple the services and make them autonomous and subject for scaling.
-In a real world scenario this should be configured using multiple nodes that forms a cluster.
+The message queue implementation of RabbitMQ is really simplified, just to examplify decoupling between the services and make them autonomous and subject for scaling.
+In a real world scenario this should be configured using multiple nodes to form a cluster.
 Resiliency of connection and retries for messages should also be implemented.